 Also Read | Mental Health Counselling For Studying Abroad: Importance, Challenges, Easier Access

-With the increasing number of PhD candidates in NIT, major increase in graduating PhD candidates were seen only in NIT Tiruchirappalli.
-The rest of the NITs showed a decrease or a very minimal increase in the graduating PhD candidate’s number.
+The number of total PhD students who graduated and the total number of students who were pursuing the PhD programmes in 2022 decreased.
+Major increase in graduating PhD candidates were seen only in NIT Rourkela.
+The rest of the NITs showed a decrease in the graduating PhD candidate’s number.

 Graduated Full-time PhD Student In Top 5 NITs over 3 Years (including Integrated Ph.D)